 - Address plumbing issues pertaining to leaks and water, including leaky bathroom faucets, clogged drains, dripping water, roofs, a wet basement, and random pools of water in the bathroom.

-- Do not leave out wet towels or laundry on the bathroom floor, and dry bathroom mats when they’re wet.
+- Do not leave wet towels or laundry on the bathroom floor; dry bathroom mats when wet.

 - Ensure proper ventilation and air circulation in the bathroom.
 Use the bathroom exhaust fan whenever taking a shower.
 You can also leave the bathroom window or door open if you don’t have a fan.

-- Wipe down the wet shower door with a clean cloth or squeegee immediately after showering.
+- Wipe the wet shower door with a clean cloth or squeegee immediately after showering.